stephanbracke/intermagnet-technical-manual/chapters/submitdata/defonemindata.rst

 files that pertain to each country's geomagnetism program (including a README for the ALL option).
-The OBSY_INF subdirectory is empty, but is required to identify to software that the this folder holds data in the INTERMAGNET DVD/CD-ROM structure.see :numref:`sub_dat_1min_data_soft`
+The OBSY_INF subdirectory is empty, but is required to identify to software that the this folder holds data in the IRDS structure.see :numref:`sub_dat_1min_data_soft`

 The individual sub-directories (e.g. BFE for Brorfelde, TUC for